 Design & Development

 I’m not sure ultimately who created the visual look for Thunder Punch He-Man.
-The idea for giving He-Man the action feature may have begun with Roger Sweet, who created this illustration using the standard Mark Taylor He-Man visual design:
+The idea for giving He-Man the action feature may have begun with Roger Sweet, who created this illustration using the standard Mark Taylor He-Man visual design (but with the updated HM symbol on the chest, from the Battle Armor variant):

 There is a second piece of concept art related to Thunder Punch He-Man, below.
 The artist is unknown unfortunately (I checked with both Ted Mayer and Mark Taylor, and neither know who might have drawn it).
 The Thunder Punch costume is certainly recognizable.
 The shield is round, unlike the production shield, but it does look like caps are integrated into it somehow.
 Interestingly, He-Man is given an articulated jaw here: